xumingming/storm-wiki/Powered-By.md

 </td>
 <td>
 <p>
 Cerner is a leader in health care information technology.
-We have been using Storm since it's release to process massive amounts of clinical data in real-time.
+We have been using Storm since its release to process massive amounts of clinical data in real-time.
 Storm integrates well in our architecture, allowing us to quickly provide clinicians with the data they need to make medical decisions.
 </p>
 </td>
 </tr>